scoconno/scoconno.github.io/Teaching/Examined/God/Handout2.md

 + C. It is not the case that Socrates is immortal, i.e., P1 is false.

 The Ontological Argument works in a similar way.
 We first assume that God does not exist in reality, but only in the mind.
 We then show that this ultimately leads to an impossible result, namely, that God is and is not the greatest possible being that can be imagined.
 Since that impossible results follows on from earlier premises, we know that one of the earlier premises must be false.
 The Theist claims that the mistake was Premise 1, which says that God exists only as an idea in the mind.
 Premise 1 is the core claim of Atheism.
 Atheists accept that they can form an idea of God, but they deny that anything in reality corresponds to this idea.

 Since the argument is valid and the conclusion false, at least one premise must also be false.
 But why think that the fault is premise 1?
-The answer: the other premises seem true.
+The Theist argues that all other premises are true.

 + Premise 2 is the Theist's stipulation.
 Their belief in God is a belief in the greatest possible being.
 If the Atheist were to deny this premise, they would, in effect, be shifting the terms of the debate.
 Why?
 By "God", the Theist means an absolutely unsurpassable being, a being that cannot conceivably be improved upon.
 If being knowledgeable is a good feature to have, then God, the greatest possible being, will be perfectly knowledgeable, more knowledgeable than any other being.
 The same goes for being good, being powerful, etc. Belief in God just is a belief, then, in a being that cannot be improved upon.
 If the Atheist denies Premise 2, then we are not denying the existence of a being that the Theist believes in.

 + Premise 3 says that existing is a feature something can have and also that existing is a good feature to have.
 Compare this to the claim that being strong is a feature and also a good one to have.
 When we imagine God, then, we should imagine a being that possesses all the great making features, existing in reality being one of these features.
 Premise 3 is the most controversial premise.
 See the textbook for further discussion.

 + Premise 4 follows from Premises 1&3.
-If God does not exist in reality, but existing in reality is great making feature, then we can easily imagine a being that is greater than God.
+If God does not exist in reality, but existing in reality is a great making feature, then we can easily imagine a being that is greater than God.

 + Premise 5 follows from Premises 2&4.
 It cannot be true both that God is the greatest possible being we can imagine and also that we can imagine a greater possible being.